mkm29/stockula/docs/user-guide/architecture.md

 **Key Components**:

+- **StockulaManager**: Orchestrates all business logic and operations
+- **ResultsDisplay**: Handles formatting and presentation of results
 - **Portfolio**: Manages collections of assets with allocation strategies
 - **Asset**: Represents individual holdings with market data
 - **Ticker**: Maps symbols to detailed information